phipsonlab/speckle/README.md

 <!-- badges: start -->
 <!-- badges: end -->

+## Citation
+The propeller method has now been accepted for publicaton in *Bioinformatics*.
+Please use the following citation when using propeller: \
+Belinda Phipson, Choon Boon Sim, Enzo R Porrello, Alex W Hewitt, Joseph Powell, Alicia Oshlack, propeller: testing for differences in cell type proportions in single cell data, Bioinformatics, 2022;, btac582, [https://doi.org/10.1093/bioinformatics/btac582](https://doi.org/10.1093/bioinformatics/btac582)

+The preprint is available on [bioRxiv](https://www.biorxiv.org/content/10.1101/2021.11.28.470236v2.full).

+## Introduction
 The speckle package currently contains functions to analyse differences in cell type proportions in single cell RNA-seq data.
 As our research into specialised analyses of single cell data continues we anticipate that the package will be